 Musculoskeletal System: Bone loss, aching joints and muscles, and leg cramps.

-Metabolism: Fever and chills.
-Decreased levels of plasma calcium leading to osteoporosis have been reported.
+Metabolism: Fever and chills, decreased levels of plasma calcium leading to osteoporosis, and hyperammonemia have been reported.

 Other: Isolated cases of a lupus erythematosus-like syndrome have been reported.
 There have been occasional reports of elevated levels of cholesterol, HDL cholesterol, and triglycerides in patients taking anticonvulsants.